 What should I do if my relative stole my identity?
 Will she go to jail if I report her?

-Just less than one in 10 (8 percent) of all identity theft victims know something about the offender.
+It’s a fact that less than one in 20 (6 percent) of all identity theft victims know something about the offender.
 If a parent, sibling, or friend stole money from your checking account or opened debt accounts in your name, you must take steps to clean up your identity.

 Unfortunately, if your sister stole your debit card and withdrew $400 from your bank account, that will show up in the police report.
 In that case, it might make more sense to try to work out a repayment plan between the two of you.

-Technically identity theft is a crime that carries up to 15 years of imprisonment.
+Technically identity theft is a crime that can put the offender away for decades.
 Practically speaking, police are unlikely to press charges if the rightful owner takes over the accounts.
 If protecting your parent against the threat of prison is your top priority, you’ll have to work on building your credit back on your own.

 What should I do if my Social Security number has been compromised?